petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular/README_reactjs.md

 # ERROR 2:

-All JavaScript expressions in the JSX has NO curly braces, example:
+All JavaScript expressions in the render()-functions in all JSX-files has NO curly braces, example:

     render(){
            return <h1>Hello, this.props.name </h1>;